suzuki-shunsuke/batch-task/create-tag-rulesets/README.md

 bash list_owners.sh
 ```

+Then `orgs.json` and `owners.txt` are created.
-Exclude some organizations if you want.
+Exclude some organizations from `owners.txt` if you want.
 And add the authenticated user to `owners.txt` manually.

 ## 2. List repositories